 Truth about side effects: dryness is inevitable as the drug works to temporarily stop oil production.
 Other side effects including headaches and occasional nausea etc. are possible, but you may not experience them.
 It has to be said that pretty much all the common side effects stem from this dryness - i.e. itchy skin, sore nose, blurred vision.

 - Dry, sore eyes and impaired vision - this is less scary than it seems.
-Accutane did severely dry out my eyes, meaning that my vision was subpar at times, but this was sorted out completely by using eyedrops three times a day.
+Accutane did severely dry out my eyes, meaning that my vision was subpar at times, but this was sorted out completely by using eyedrops three times a day (product mentioned in the next section).
 This is essential while on Accutane, even if your eyes don't seem dry.
 They are not lubricated as they should be while on the drug, so you need to supplement the moisture levels with quality eyedrops.

 - Dry lips - Accutane dries out your lips but this is not severe on low-moderate doses.
 You DO always need to have some form of lip balm on your lips at all times, though, otherwise they will start to itch and appear dry and flakey.
 However, you'll soon get used to applying balms every 20 minutes or so, and this is less annoying than it sounds.